Using Problem-Attic for Curriculum Development

 For more details about public links and a discussion of “best practices”, please click here.

-While a framework and public links can be used for similar purposes, there are important differences between them.
+While a custom bank and public document links can be used for similar purposes, there are important differences between them.

-• A framework remains stable after it’s built.
+• A custom bank remains stable after it’s built.
 That’s why we used the term “snapshot” above.
-You can modify the source documents or move them into different folders, and this won’t affect the framework that you’ve shared.
-When you are ready to show off your new and improved framework, then you simply re-run the Framework Builder.
+You can modify the source documents or move them into different folders, and this won’t affect the bank that you’ve shared.
+When you are ready to show off your new and improved framework, then you simply re-run the Bank Builder to create and share the new version.

-For more details about building, sharing, and managing frameworks, please click here.
+For more details about building, sharing, and managing banks, please click here.

 We welcome your feedback about Problem-Attic’s curriculum development tools.
 Here is our contact information.